A computer toolkit is incomplete without an assortment of cables and components.

 I have collected spare PSU's over time.
 I would not go out of the way to buy one just so you have one in your Computer Toolkit.
 Power issues tend to be down to the following reasons:-

-For laptops check the kettle plug is connected to the PSU, and the PSU is plugged in to the wall.
+For laptops, check the kettle plug is connected to the PSU, and the PSU is plugged in to the wall.

-Next we look at the types of cables to consider for your computer toolkit.
+Next, we look at the types of cables to consider for your computer toolkit.

 If you think about all the different types of cables, for different purposes, and with different connectors, there is no way you could carry all of them around in your computer toolkit.

-Therefore it makes sense to be selective with what you keep and carry around with you.
+Therefore, it makes sense to be selective with what you keep and carry around with you.

 IEC cables, or power cables, are a must.
 You don't need to know what the connectors are technically called, but 3-pin kettle plugs with 13A fuses are fairy standard for most desktop devices.

 Spare SATA cables are very useful when connecting additional internal components such as DVD Writers, HDD's and extra USB Ports.
-There is usually spare ports on the motherboard to connect the other end of the SATA cable.
+There are usually spare ports on the motherboard to connect the other end of the SATA cable.